-Students must use a device with consistent, strong internet and a fully functioning webcam for exams and be able to download Respondus/Respondus Monitor for use during exams.
-Chromebooks and computers with Screencastify may need adjustments to engage Respondus.
+- Students must bring a portable laptop or iPad to class each day to take quizzes and exams. - Students must have consistent, strong internet at home and online students require a fully functioning webcam for exams. - All students must be able to download Respondus/Respondus Monitor for use during quizzes and exams. - Chromebooks and computers with Screencastify may need adjustments to engage Respondus.